 Lower back pain is the single leading cause of disability worldwide and is one of the most common conditions treated.
 About 80% of adults will experience back pain at some point in their lives.
 Specifically, 50% of all working Americans admit to having back pain symptoms each year.
 While general back pain is common, the symptoms and severity of lower back pain can vary greatly.
 Your back is a complex network of spinal muscles, nerves, bones, discs, and tendons.
-Physical therapy can create custom treatment plans for each patient’s unique back condition.
+Physical therapy for low back pain utilizes custom treatment plans for each patient’s unique back condition.
 Sometimes, your back pain may go away after a couple of days.
 If your back pain continues for longer than 4 to 6 weeks or is a recurring issue, you may need to see a physical therapist.
 The goal is to find relief and prevent future occurrences of any type of back pain.

 Common Lower Back Pain Symptoms